Skip to main content

 • Skin fold irritation

-• Joint concerns in some individuals
+• Spinal and joint concerns in some individuals

-Consult a veterinarian for medical advice.
+Consult a veterinarian for medical advice specific to your dog.

 Cost to own a French Bulldog

-• Routine veterinary care
+• Routine veterinary care and preventative medications

 For budgeting guidance, see: How Much Does a Dog Cost Per Month?

-Similar breeds to compare
+Similar breeds to research

 If you’re considering a French Bulldog, you may also compare: